JUSTICE

 While a Commuter yacht was generally considered a day boat, JUSTICE does possess well-appointed accommodations for four in the owner’s party plus crew quarters forward for two.

 The pilothouse incorporates comfortable seating aft of the helm station.
 Immediately aft of this is the mid-deck dining area, with a beautifully varnished table and bench seating for six.
-Finally, is the aft cockpit with a full beam settee and inlaid teak coffee table flanked by two chairs.
-Access to the owner’s cabin with ensuite head and separate stall shower is through a canvas and Eisenglass enclosed open air lounge.
+Finally, the aft cockpit has a full beam settee and an inlaid teak coffee table flanked by two chairs.
+Access to the owner’s cabin with ensuite head and separate stall shower is through a canvas and Eisenglass enclosed open-air lounge.

-A full width galley, down three steps, is forward of the main salon.
-Ventilation is provided by portlights and deck opening hatches, while a dorade box on deck provides stovetop exhaust.
+Forward of the main salon and down three steps is a full width galley.
+Portlights and deck opening hatches provide ventilation, while a dorade box on deck provides stovetop exhaust.
 Centerline, a door forward leads into the crew cabin with two berths, a dinette, hanging lockers, and a head with shower.
 Separate foredeck access from the crew cabin is via a mahogany ladder.

-The foredeck area has two fixed teak chaise lounge chairs and a bow cockpit with settee and adjustable mahogany and glass windshield to protect from spray and wind.
+The foredeck features two fixed teak chaise lounge chairs, along with a bow cockpit equipped with a settee and an adjustable mahogany and glass windshield for protection against spray and wind.

 Galley